 Hours: Open Daily, see website for details

 Visitors flock to the South Llano River during the hot summer to float in the cool blue waters.
-This is so popular that this park even supplies tube rentals.
+This park is so popular that it even supplies tube rentals.

 You can also bring a paddle boat if you prefer to paddle the river.
-Of course, the are itself also has hiking trails, loads of wildlife, and is an International Dark Sky property.
+Of course, the area also has hiking trails and loads of wildlife and is an International Dark Sky property.

 Distance: 133 miles